f-dx/Awesome-Remote-Neural-Monitoring/README.md

 --------

-Mechanism of action: possible explanation and reverse-engineering
+## Mechanism of action: possible explanation and reverse-engineering

 Unfortunately, there is no common scientifically proven mechanism of action available in Targeted Individuals community.

 However, here are top 10 hypotheses of how it can work:

 1. Self-assembly (graphene-oxide based nano particles)
-2. CRISP CAS9 DNA modification and combination of supportive mechanisms
+2. CRISPR-Cas9 DNA modification and combination of supportive mechanisms
 3. Altered bio agents, parasites/bacterias/bacteriophages/single cell parasites (like Toxoplasma) and combination of them
 4. Neuroprosthetics delivered using unknown mechanism of action
 5. Micro implants (dental and other simple ways of delivery)